awsdocs/amazon-eks-user-guide/doc_source/cluster-auth.md

 **[Grant IAM users and roles access to Kubernetes APIs](grant-k8s-access.md)— **Learn how to enable applications or users to authenticate to the Kubernetes API\.
 You can use access entries, the aws\-auth ConfigMap, or an external OIDC provider\.

+**[View Kubernetes resources in the AWS Management Console](view-kubernetes-resources.md) — **Learn how to configure the AWS Management Console to communicate with your Amazon EKS cluster\.
+Use the console to view Kubernetes resources in the cluster, such as namespaces, nodes, and Pods\.

 **[Connect kubectl to an EKS cluster by creating a kubeconfig file](create-kubeconfig.md) — **Learn how to configure kubectl to communicate with your Amazon EKS cluster\.
 Use the AWS CLI to create a kubeconfig file\.

 **[Grant Kubernetes workloads access to AWS using Kubernetes Service Accounts](service-accounts.md) —** Learn how to associate a Kubernetes service account with AWS IAM Roles\.
 You can use Pod Identity or IAM Roles for Service Accounts \(IRSA\)\.